Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 type ToggleableComponentProps = { show: State['show']; toggle: Toggleable['toggle'] }
 ```

-Again we are using the power of typescript and **lookup types**, so we don't have to repeat ourselves when defining types:
+Again we are using the power of typeScript and **lookup types**, so we don't have to repeat ourselves when defining types:

 * `show: State['show']` we are creating our `show` prop type by leveraging existing type definition within our state
 * `toggle: Toggleable['toggle']` we are leveraging type inference and structural nature of classes within TS by getting the type from our method implementation! nice and indeed powerful!